 Back in Oulton and Woodlesford there was still great interest in how his football career was developing and his progress regularly featured in the Wakefield Express.
 At the start of the 1948/49 season it reported he had made many friends and was being spoken of “as a player of great promise” with George Rowley saying he was “one of his best boys at the age of 17.”
 His coaches included “clever players of the past” – George Hunt and Bill Ridding who replaced Rowley as manager in 1950.

 Also that August George Gater, another former Woodlesford schoolboy, was given a trial at Bolton and signed amateur forms.
 A full-back, he was a couple of years older than Bryan and had just finished his National Service in the army.
 However he didn’t stay for long and left to become an engineering apprentice back in Leeds, later working at Water Haigh colliery as a fitter.

 Bryan Edwards first visit back to Yorkshire as a player was in a reserves game at Leeds United on Saturday 17 September 1949.
-Many of his friends from school days went to Elland Road to watch the game where they saw him play at left-half up against what was described as the “star studded Leeds right-wing trio” of Welsh international Harold Williams, Jackie Moss and Jim Bullions, who had been transferred from Derby County’s 1946 cup winning team.
+Many of his friends from school days went to Elland Road to watch the game.
+They saw him play at left-half up against what was described as the “star studded Leeds right-wing trio” of Welsh international Harold Williams, Jackie Moss and Jim Bullions, who had been transferred from Derby County’s 1946 cup winning team.